 Plumbers rely on local leads, and more importantly, quality leads.
 Plumbers don’t make money answering phones and fielding questions.
 These businesses need quality leads that result in work, which in turn generates revenue.

-Pay Per Call and Plumbers
+Pay Per Call for Plumbers

-Home Services is considered one of the most prominent consumer verticals in pay per call advertising.
+Home Services is considered one of the most prominent consumer verticals in Pay Per Call advertising.
 When consumers need work done on their home, they aren’t looking to fill out contact forms online or peruse a website looking for information.
 A leaky pipe or malfunctioning toilet is a concern that needs to be addressed immediately, which leads to consumers searching for a service and making a call.

 Best Media Channels for Pay Per Call Campaigns

-Modern pay per call campaigns work across a variety of media channels, including print, radio, TV, desktop and mobile Web.
+Modern Pay Per Call campaigns work across a variety of media channels, including print, radio, TV, desktop and mobile Web.
 There is no one media channel that works better than the others on a consistent basis.
 Success is determined by the quality of the leads generated in any given media channel.

 When it comes to service industries, such as plumbing, print media provides a consistently strong ROI.
 Print media has a relatively low cost barrier at entry, but provides great quality in terms of the leads it generates.
 Consumers aren't going to view a plumbing print advertisement and then call in unless they have a need for that service.